All posts

 What This Means for Your Report

-When you receive a META Risk Profile, the scores, findings, and structural patterns in it are produced by auditable, repeatable rules.
-The language wrapping those findings is generated by AI and then verified against a boundary checklist.
+When you get a META Risk Profile, every score, finding, and structural pattern comes from auditable, repeatable rules.
+The language wrapping those findings is AI-generated and verified against a boundary checklist.

-If you ran the same diagnostic again with the same answers, you'd get the same scores and the same structural findings.
-The specific sentences might vary slightly (AI doesn't produce identical text twice), but the diagnostic content is identical.
+Run the same diagnostic twice with the same answers.
+You'll get the same scores, same findings.
+The sentences might vary (AI never produces identical text twice), but the diagnostic content won't.

-That's the contract: the structure is deterministic, and the language is generated within enforced boundaries.
+That's the contract: the structure is deterministic, the language is generated within enforced boundaries.

 Key Takeaways

-• The META diagnostic uses a three-stage pipeline: deterministic analysis, AI narration, and deterministic assembly
+• Three-stage pipeline: deterministic analysis, AI narration, deterministic assembly

-• Risk scores (1-5 per dimension) are produced by weighted rules, not AI inference.
-If the AI disagrees with the score, the rules win
+• Risk scores (1-5 per dimension) come from weighted rules.
+If the AI disagrees, the rules win

-• AI handles language generation under strict constraints: a post-processing verifier strips prohibited directive, promise, and compliance language
+• A post-processing verifier strips directive, promise, and compliance language from all AI output

-• The rendering layer and scoring engine have zero AI involvement by design
+• The rendering layer and scoring engine never touch an LLM

-• Reports are never cached.
-Each run uses the latest scoring rules and generates fresh narratives
+• Reports are never cached so every run reflects the latest scoring rules

-• The trade-off: development is slower, but every report is auditable and repeatable
+• Development is slower as a result, but every report is auditable and repeatable

 References